Kotlin/kotlinx.coroutines/docs/flow.md

 ### Composing multiple flows

-There are several ways to compose multiple flows.
+There are lots of ways to compose multiple flows.

 #### Zip

-Similarly to [Sequence.zip] extension function in the Kotlin standard library, flows have [zip] operator that combines the corresponding values of two flows:
+Just like the [Sequence.zip] extension function in the Kotlin standard library, flows have a [zip] operator that combines the corresponding values of two flows:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">